Are you or your company interested in offering an internship for a Hiram student? Click here

 - Leni Marshall – Faculty, Department of English and Philosophy, University of Wisconsin-Stout

 This two-day seminar, with built-in opportunities for intimate discussion, will engage healthcare practitioners and medical humanities scholars in addressing ageism and ableism in the clinic and in the classroom.
 Participants may register for separate sessions or to attend the full two days of presentations.
-Continuing education credit for healthcare professionals will be available for selected workshops.
+Three hours of Continuing Professional Education credit will be available for each individual session, making a total of 12 possible hours for the entire seminar.